shihvictor/Cat-vs-Dog-Kaggle/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project was created after completion of the Deep Learning by deeplearning.ai on Coursera specialization in order to apply the learned concepts and techniques from the Convolutional Neural Network course.
+[More details on development process here.](#development-summary)

 <!-- Installation -->
 ## Installation